 The project is part of the Multilateral Election Observation Program.
 This Program uses a whole-of-government approach for Canadian support to multilateral election observation in developing countries.
 Its main objective is to assist developing countries in their objective to hold democratic elections in line with national and international election standards.
 Support for election observation contributes to strengthening the electoral process in developing countries.

-Results as of July 2012 include the recruitment and deployment of 465 Canadian election observers to 29 international election observation missions in 22 different countries, including nine of CIDA’s countries of focus.
-These observers took part in missions implemented by the European Union, Organization for Security and Cooperation in Europe, the Organization of American States and The Carter Center.
+Results achieved as of the end of the project include the following: The project has facilitated the recruiting and deploying of 800 Canadian election observers to bilateral missions and 30 multilateral election observation missions in more than 20 countries, including Haiti, Afghanistan, Ukraine, Mozambique, Sudan and South Sudan, Ethiopia, and Senegal.
+These Canadian observers took part in electoral observation missions implemented by the European Union, the Organization for Security and Cooperation in Europe, the Organization of American States and The Carter Center.
+Canadians observers participated in election observation missions at the Presidential, Legislative, Parliamentary, and Provincial level.

-The presence of Canadian observers on the ground allowed for more transparent elections, in line with national and international standards.
-Canadian observers contributed to the production of Final Reports assessing each election observed and establishing recommendations for improving the electoral process in the host country.
+The presence of Canadian observers on the ground enabled Canada to demonstrate leadership in promoting good governance and democracy through transparent elections, in line with national and international standards.
+Canadian observers contributed to the production of final reports assessing each election observed and establishing recommendations for improving the electoral process in the host country.
 These recommendations provided valuable and timely inputs for these countries’ governments, electoral management bodies and the broader international community to strengthen electoral and democratic institutions and processes.
-CANADEM promoted gender issues throughout the electoral cycle by integrating gender-sensitive information in briefing materials and training sessions.
-By instigating the mandatory use of gender checklists for all its Canadian election observers, CANADEM facilitated the dissemination of gender considerations in multilateral election observation missions and increased integration of gender issues in all aspects of monitoring and reporting.